Malignant migrating partial seizures in infancy: Management

 Pharmaceuticals that possibly worsen disease include vigabatrin and carbamazepine.

+Therapeutic Research

+In 2026, investigational antisense oligonucleotide therapy targeting KCNT1 was reported in two children with severe KCNT1 epileptic encephalopathy, while companion translational work supported the developmental and physiological rationale for KCNT1 knockdown in human neuronal models, including prenatal neurons.

 Prognosis

 Prognosis is poor.
 One sixth of reported cases died during childhood, usually the result of status epilepticus and/or respiratory insufficiency.
 Nearly all children develop severe intellectual disability.
 Children generally are unable to use language.
 Some children can walk and grasp objects.
 Children may be able to continue to develop normally during seizure-free periods, but they typically rapidly deteriorate when "stormy periods" recur.
 However, some cases of only mild to moderate mental delay have been reported in the context of good seizure control.
 Those with better outcomes seem to have been borderline cases to begin with, as in the seizures were not as long-lasting and less migratory.

 Epidemiology

 As of 2012, 80 cases have been reported.

 History

 This syndrome was first described in 14 children by Coppola et al. in 1995 in Saint Vincent de Paul hospital in Paris.